Lie on CV and Lose Chances to Get Job

 A desperate search for the job of your dreams can end up in writing a very remarkable and strong resume, which, in most cases, contains more untrue information about your qualifications and past job experiences.

-Unfortunately, according to current surveys and researchers, we found out that more than a third of job seekers, primarily college graduates, aren’t fully honest in their CVs.
+Unfortunately, according to current surveys and researchers, we found that more than a third of job seekers, primarily college graduates, aren’t fully honest in their CVs.

-Certainly, nobody wants to look like a dubious candidate to the employer, which is why many of them start glossing over their best qualities, skill, and abilities in order to show themselves from their best side eventually.
+Certainly, nobody wants to look like a dubious candidate to the employer, which is why many of them start glossing over their best qualities, skill, and abilities in order to show themselves their best side eventually.